HussX/piplay/README.md

 - **Resolution**: The tool downsamples RTSP frames to 640x480 before rendering in PyQt.
 This provides better performance than direct downsampling to arbitrary panel sizes.
 - **Requirements**: The apt packages from the install script have been mostly validated and will be tweaked as I find redundancies.

+## Donations

+If you like this and feel extra thankful, https://paypal.me/HussX1

 ## Installation

 1. **Clone**: